Lok Adalat

 Lok Adalats come under National Legal Services Authority and the respective State Legal Services Authority.

-The office of NALSA is located at 12/11, Jam Nagar House, New Delhi-110011.
+The National Legal Services Authority (NALSA) stated that the 2nd National Lok Adalat of 2026, organised nationwide on 9 May 2026, led to the resolution of more than 2.07 crore cases.
+These included over 1.87 crore pre-litigation matters and around 20 lakh pending cases, with the total settlement value exceeding Rs 3,440 crore.

 Mechanism

 The following types of cases can be admitted in Lok Adalat.